 Section 2: How to cut bricks?

-In this section, we describe cutting bricks with the use of both hand and power tool.
+In this section, we describe cutting bricks using both hand and power tools.
 Below are the steps to follow in chronological order:

 2.1 Prepare tools